zcaceres/MPC/Student-Handbook/StudentHandbook.md

 ###Core Dialogues
 Students have focused dialogues about the main ideas of the subject. <b>You must do your reading before these dialogues begin or you will be lost.</b> Core dialogues meet on Days 1, 4, 6, 9, and 11 of each subject cycle.
 Occasionally there will be other days devoted to core ideas.
 These conversations are intense and cover a lot of material, so get a good night's sleep the day before.

-####Independent reading?
+####Independent Reading
 On Day One of each Bootcamp, you'll choose independent reading in the subject.
 This reading, selected from a curated list, will inform your talk on MPCafé and your work in the Writer's Studio.
 Choose something that interests you, because you're going to write and speak about the book.
-If you really don't like any of the books on the list, you can suggest a book of comparable quality in the subject.
+If you really don't like any of the books on the list, you can suggest a book or theme of comparable quality in the subject.
 But it will have to be approved by the MPC.
-Talk to the subject expert if you're confused about your book.
+Talk to the subject tutor if you're confused about your book.

-Students learn writing in a workshop environment throughout the Bootcamp.
-The first half of the year, students produce book reviews based on their reading.
-During the second half, students are expected to become more critical and write lengthier, more personal essay on their reading.
+Students can team up on books if they want a dialogue partner as they read.
+But no freeloading.
+Students are graded independently for their knowledge of the work, so don't bother trying to hide behind your reading partner.

 ####Bootcamp Grades
+<b>Grading During Bootcamp</b>
+Student’s grades are calculated for each subject as follows:

+One Third: MPCafé
+One Third: Subject Review or Essay
+One Third: Attendance in Core Discussions and Experiences

+Each of these components is graded three ways.
+One Third: Student's Evaluation
+One Third: Tutor's Evaluation
+One Third: Peer Evaluation

+We use participatory grading for each assignment.
+Students evaluate themselves for one third of their grade in each area.
+Peers (or the MPCafé crowd) evaluate students for an additional third.
+An expert mentor from the program evaluates students for the final one third.

+<b>Rubrics</b>
+<i>MPCafé</i>
+How original is the work or argument made in this presentation?
+(1-10) How engaging was the speaker’s performance?
+(1-10)
+Is the speaker knowledgeable about his/her topic?
+(1-10)
+Comments:

+Student did not arrive to MPCafé.
+(0/10)

+<i>Essay or Book Review</i>
+Use Writer’s Studio Rubrics

+Student did not turn in an essay.
+(0/10)

+<i>Participation/Attendance</i>
+Tutor takes attendance.

+Did the person attend and arrive on time?
+(10 if yes to both.
+5 if late.
+0 if did not attend) Student was absent.
+(0/10)

+<i>Dialogues</i>
+Students receive peer-to-peer feedback during dialogues.
+At the start of each discussion, students are randomly assigned another student’s name.
+Student’s fill out a feedback sheet for their assigned student and give it to the student at the end of each dialogue.
+This feedback is in narrative form and does not receive a grade.

+Each evaluation operates on a scale of 1-10.
+Final scores for all three elements are averaged and students receive a letter grade (A, B, C, D, F) according to the outcome.

+<b>Final Averages</b>
+Letter Grade

+F: 1 - 1.9
+D: 2 - 4.5
+C: 4.5 - 6.4
+B: 6.5 - 8.4
+A: 8.5 - 10

 ###Writer's Studio
 Good writing is clear thinking made visible.
 Written communication is especially key to the digital age.

 Whatever path you take, you need to write well.
 The MPC Writer's Studio is a regular meeting for Bootcampers to improve their writing.
 In the first half of Bootcamp, you write book reviews.
 In the second half, you write essays.
 Book reviews are less critical and more structured.
 Essays are freer and include more of your voice.
 You graduate to the freedom of the essay through rigorous practice of the review.

+Students learn writing in a workshop environment throughout the Bootcamp.
+The first half of the year, students produce book reviews based on their reading.
+During the second half, students are expected to become more critical and write lengthier, more personal essay on their reading.

 #####Book Reviews
 Students are responsible for producing a high-quality 1000-2000 word review of their book each subject cycle.